Explore Bob's Story and the skills he learned:

 Discover Skill Power, Not Will Power!

-Losing about 250 pounds allowed me to achieve my dreams.
+Changing my lifestyle habits allowed me to achieve my dreams.
 How did I do it?
 I climbed up the mountain—step-by-step—and transformed my life in the same way.

-Bob at 260 pounds—my high school (Hiking in Goat Rocks Wilderness Area)
+(Hiking in Goat Rocks Wilderness Area)

 My story shows an example of how one person worked with the process of making lifestyle changes.
 It turned out to be a lot easier to learn about new foods and to become more active in my daily activities.
 For me, the difficult areas to transform were life-balance, self esteem and self talk, emotional eating, and learning the skill of problem solving when things weren't going well.